pcboy/docker-mediacenter/README.md

 Includes:
 - Couchpotato to find movies you want to download easily
 - Deluge to download the torrents
-- Finally Plex for watching the movies on your PS4 (or wherever you want)!
+- Plex for watching the movies on your Playstation/Android TV (or wherever you want)!
+- Jellyfin, another Plex-like media server, open source.

 You'll have to configure deluge to:
 - Download in /downloads